 Why at the bottom you ask?
 Well, even though the Intel i5 processor is a generation older, it still outperforms the newer 11th gen i3 in almost all benchmarks.

 In any case, here are the specs: a backlit keyboard, an HDMI port, two USB 3 ports, one USB 3.1 type-c port, and a combo headphone and audio jack.
-Also, it has a 15.6-inch 1080p Full HD display which will allow you to enjoy your gaming sessions at full HD.
-(Mind you, the integrated Intel GPU isn’t the best for gaming, but it will still let you play some games, as you can see in this video.)
+Also, it has a 14-inch 1080p Full HD display which will allow you to enjoy your gaming sessions at full HD.
+(Mind you, the integrated Intel GPU isn’t the best for gaming, but it will still let you play some games.)

 - Latest 11th gen processor that is power efficient

 - HDMI, USB 3, and USB type-c ports

 - Weaker in performance than the i5 option in our list